Wrestlers (sculpture): Description, style and authorship

 The two young men are engaged in the pankration, a kind of wrestling similar to the present-day sport of mixed martial arts.
 The two figures are wrestling in a position now known as a "cross-body ride" in modern folkstyle wrestling.
 The upper wrestler has his left leg entwined with his opponent's left leg, with his body across the opponent's body, lifting the opponent's right arm.
 In a well-known modern series of wrestling moves, the upper wrestler would now try to lift his opponent's arm above his head to force a pinning move called the "Guillotine."
 Their muscular structure is very defined due to their physical and sustained effort.

-Neither of the two heads are original to the group, though that of the lower figure is older and is as advanced stylistically as the sons in the "Niobe Group".
+Neither of the two heads is original to the group, though that of the lower figure is older and is as advanced stylistically as the sons in the "Niobe Group".
 The heads were added after the sculpture was rediscovered.

-The group are considered to be finest quality Roman copies of a lost bronze.
+The group is considered to be the finest quality Roman copy of a lost bronze original.
 Not every 20th-century viewer admired "a work once famous and now unfairly neglected", as art historian Kenneth Clark said of it: "If we can bring our eyes to rest on the unpleasant surface of a somewhat lifeless replica, we discover that the original must have been a Lysippic bronze of masterly complexity and condensation."
 The sculpture has been attributed variously to Myron, Cephisodotus the Younger or Heliodorus.
 The last two are mentioned by Pliny as creators of a sculptural format called symplegmata, signifying sculptures of figures closed in struggle, whether purely physical or amatory.
 Currently the sculpture is considered to be the best-quality Roman copy from a lost original Hellenistic bronze of the third century BCE, either of the Pergamene school or the circle of Lysippus.